 What Are the Symptoms of a Torn Achilles Tendon?

-It’s impossible not to notice if you have a torn Achilles tendon.
-This is because, when torn, the person usually hears a popping sound, followed by an immediate shooting pain in their calf.
+It’s impossible not to notice a torn Achilles tendon.
+This is because, when torn, the patient usually hears a popping sound, followed by an immediate shooting pain in their calf.

 In addition, the patient will experience the following symptoms:

 - Inability to stand on toes

 Can You Walk on a Partially Torn Achilles Tendon?

 A patient suffering from a partially torn Achilles tendon will have difficulty walking since that tendon is necessary for the foot to efficiently push off the ground.
 Depending on the severity of the injury, they may be able to walk, awkwardly.
 However, the pain will increase if walking uphill or up a flight of stairs.
 If the tendon is fully torn, they won’t be able to push off the ground to take a step.

 If the patient is physically fit, it might be possible for them to eventually walk normally on a partially torn Achilles tendon.
 However, they still should take the time necessary to treat and heal the injury before attempting to walk.
 They shouldn’t try to tough it out by waiting for the pain to go away on its own.
 This could lead to complications such as infections, permanent nerve damage, deformation of the site of injury, and an increased likelihood of reinjury.

 What Are the Risk Factors for an Achilles Tendon Tear or Rupture?